By Johanna Isaacson

 You lying job.
 Tis begrimed and be-dammed, Unwashed, unwiped and bestained…You swab it again and you swab it proper.
 Suck off every speck of rust til all those nails sparkle like a sperm whale’s pecker.

 In The Lighthouse, no reproductive labor or activity can occur without passing through a gendered gauntlet.
-Even Wake’s sleep and walking is roughed up by his constant aggressive farting, a form of taking up space and marking territory.
+Even Wake’s sleep and waking is roughed up by his constant aggressive farting, a form of taking up space and marking territory.

 Yet, Wake and Winslow do not seem to have much to do but reproductive labor.
 In response, they create their own Sisyphean conditions as they strive to keep excessive, luxuriant, feminized forces at bay.
 There are no women on the island, except for in dreams.
 However, in an interview with Vox Eggers notes that he conceives of Winslow’s fantasy mermaid and the sea itself as the film’s two female characters and the most powerful.
 In the end these feminized forces prevail leaving both Wake and Winslow: “forgotten to any man, to any time, forgotten to any god or devil, forgotten even to the sea,” as Wake had predicted in a majestically florid curse.